openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Mirror_45_v2/Readme.md

 ## Properties
 * design is derived from the base-cube
-* the adapter holds a 1 inch circular mirror (e.g. Thorlabs part) at 45 degrees in a UC2 base cube
+* the adapter holds a 30×30 mm ² toy-mirror or a 1 inch circular mirror (e.g. Thorlabs part) at 45 degrees in a UC2 base cube
-* the angle of the mirror can be varied in a limited range (e.g. +/- 5°-10°) using a flexure bearing driven by a screw and nut + spring to aply pre-force

 * the here used mirror has the following parameters:
 	* Diameter: 25,4mm
 	* Reflectance